Stacktape

 type: bucket

-We can now reference output of the base-stack in another stack:
+You can reference the output of base-stack in another stack:

 variables: